IGETheCoder/Strang/README.md

 //t
 ```

-We also have `while`, which acts similiarlly to `if`, except it loops.
+We also have `while`, which acts similarly to `if`, except it loops.
 Like most programming languages...

 ```java
 while ("true")